vivien98/ZeroSwap/README.md

 ## main_notebook.ipynb

-Same `main.py` but in a Jupyter notebook format.
-ALso shows the output plots in the notebook in addition to storing them.
+Same as `main.py` but in a Jupyter notebook format.
+Also shows the output plots in the notebook in addition to storing them.

 ## env.py